 - ask for your medical history, including a recent history of illnesses and vaccinations

 - perform a lumbar puncture (spinal tap) to check for infections in the spinal fluid, such as meningitis and encephalitis

 - perform blood tests to check for other types of infections or conditions that could be confused with ADEM

 The cause of ADEM isn’t well-understood.
-However, experts have noticed that, in more than half of all cases, symptoms arise after a viral or bacterial infection and very rarely after a vaccination for measles, mumps, or rubella.
-But in some cases, no causal event is known and vaccination prior to ADEM diagnosis is rare.
+Experts have noticed that, in more than half of all cases, symptoms arise after a bacterial or viral infection.
+In very rare cases, symptoms develop after a vaccination.

 Most researchers believe that MS is caused by a genetic predisposition to developing the disease combined with a viral or environmental trigger.